 Most taxpayers are required to file a yearly income tax return in April to both the Internal Revenue Service and their state's revenue department, which will result in either a tax refund of excess withheld income or a tax payment if the withholding does not cover the taxpayer's entire liability.
 Every taxpayer's situation is different - please consult a CPA or licensed tax preparer to ensure that you are filing the correct tax forms!

 Historical Past-Year Versions of Pennsylvania Form PA-40 D

-We have a total of ten past-year versions of Form PA-40 D in the TaxFormFinder archives, including for the previous tax year.
+We have a total of twelve past-year versions of Form PA-40 D in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2020 PA Schedule D - Sale, Exchange or Disposition of Property (PA-40 D)